 Eco-friendly Hotel M&M Beach Club

 This hostel/hotel was perfect for just a few nights, but I wouldn’t recommend a full week here.
 It’s super simple and rustic and literally right on the beach, which was perfect for us.
 It was just extremely hot, no air conditioning, but I appreciate the “eco-friendly” vibe they are going for.
 There’s also no temperature control in the shower, so all of them are semi lukewarm or cold, but that was a great relief from the heat and humidity for me.
-Breakfast is included and you have a choice of different options every morning, and can eat right on the terrace looking out at the ocean.
+Breakfast is included at M&M Beach Club, and you have a choice of different options every morning, and can eat right on the terrace looking out at the ocean.

 I’ll start off by saying – Playa del Coco is not the most beautiful beach I’ve ever seen.
 The sand is volcanic and black, which is cool, but it doesn’t exactly make for stunning photos.
 The water was nice though and pretty clean from what I could tell.
 There are small rocks to be aware of, and the waves can be quite strong.
 The tide also comes in fast!
 We got wet while laying out sunbathing when a big wave washed up far enough.